jonase/eastwood/crucible/project-clj-files/timbre-2017-04-15/README.txt

-Dec 24 2013: timbre latest version fails 'lein check' because of lack of android.util.Log class.
+Oct 9 2017: timbre latest version fails 'lein check' because of lack of several classes for the 5 namespaces named as exceptions in the lint.sh script.
 It can run tests with:

     lein with-profile +test test